rcarvalho8998/expresso-to-ereader/README.md

 ```
 Access the <server_address>:8780 to get to the GUI.
 To automatically enable calibre to import the books, you need to:
-1. Click on "Add Books"
+1. Click on "Add Books"'s down arrow

-2.
+2. Click on "Control the adding of books"

+3. Go to "Automatic adding" Tab

+4. Specify the "/import" folder

+5. Restart the container.

+Aftwards all book put in that folder will be added to the Calibre Database.

 # Using ebook-convert